 Step 2: Creating a robots.txt File

-If the robot.txt file is not uploaded or it is not there, you can create a new robot.txt file under the webroot of your application directory by typing the following command:
+If the robots.txt file is not uploaded or it is not there, you can create a new robots.txt file under the webroot of your application directory by typing the following command:

 Now open the file by typing vi command and append the entries as described in the below screenshot.